Our Mission

 Curiosity

-We nurture the natural wonder that drives all learning.
+We nurture the wonder that drives all learning.
 Through asking questions, exploring mysteries, and approaching the unknown with open minds, we discover the incredible complexity and beauty of the natural world.

 Compassionate Community

-We recognize that true rewilding happens together.
+True rewilding happens together.
 Through shared learning, mutual support, and kindness to all living beings, we build connections that strengthen both our human bonds and our relationship with the natural world.

 Self-Reliance